queue-miscreant/chatango-client/README.md

 ## v3.1	*2016/2/20*
 * Changed colorer arguments.
 Made client more generalized so that argument list is pulled from the bot.
-* Modified the name colorer to use intene colors on certain names.
+* Modified the name colorer to use intense colors on certain names.
 Should be easier to tell names apart
 * Added chat filtering (space in F5 menu)
 	* Drawing filtered channels in the menu pending